raphaelpe/geojson-to-gtfs/README.md

   // ...
 };

-// Pass in geojson object, omit output directory const gtfs = geojsonToGtfs(geojson, userConfig);
+// Pass in GeoJSON as object.
+Output path is omitted and GTFS data is returned. const gtfs = geojsonToGtfs(geojson, userConfig);

 /*